 Further, children with this disability may have difficulties with school performance, social acceptance, and family interactions.

 Children can have 1-3 of these areas of difficulty.
-Children may be:
+They may be:

 - Only unable to pay attention.